UW Med Flight: History

 The first operational flight was in April 1985 and carried a heart attack patient from Coloma, Wisconsin who survived.
 The initial staff was three doctors, six nurses, three pilots and one mechanic.
 There was no aircraft hangar and maintenance on the aircraft was performed outside with a helipad in the parking lot.
 There was also some controversy in nearby Shorewood Hills, Wisconsin over noise from the helicopter.
 20 years later, it was staffed by a rotating crew of 23 doctors, 12 nurses, eight communications specialists and six pilots and had three helicopters and a ground ambulance.
 In 2005, an $8 million project created a heliport on the 8th floor rooftop of the hospital replacing the parking lot landing pad and created larger hangars to support three aircraft.
 The ambulance was added in 2004 for inter-hospital transports to reduce costs and free a helicopter for emergency transports.

 Fleet

-Since 2020, the Med Flight fleet consists of two Airbus EC 145 helicopters and one EC 135 helicopters operated by Metro Aviation.
+Since 2020, the Med Flight fleet consists of two Airbus EC 145 helicopters and one EC 135 helicopter operated by Metro Aviation.
 In 2014, the Med Flight fleet included two Eurocopter EC 135 helicopters, and replaced which was destroyed in a fatal crash on May 10, 2008. replaced in October 2014 as a part of an upgrade to standardize the interior layout of the two helicopters.
 In July 2007 the EC 135 helicopters, costing $4 million each and currently operated and maintained by Air Methods, replaced two Agusta A109E 'Power' helicopters, two of which were and operated and maintained by CJ Systems Aviation Group.